dgroomes/iceberg-playground/prompting/SCAFFOLD_MULTIPLE_PROJECTS.md

 CRITICAL REMINDER: I've tried this with you a few times.
 You have a tendency to suggest a few subprojects, but then only implement the 'basic' one.
 I need you to implement ALL of them.
 Never write the "END OF FILE" convention stuff even if you feel compelled to.
 That just makes you confused.

+You have actually already implemented some of this and your response is in `generated-1.md`.
+You got through a `basic` and `append` subproject but you didn't do the `delete` and `overwrite` subprojects.
+Please finish it.